 There are a few lifestyle changes that may improve your breathing at night and help maintain healthy oxygen levels while you sleep.
 These include:

-- Regular exercise to stimulate your respiratory system and improves your lung capacity.
+• Regular exercise stimulates your respiratory system and improves your lung capacity.

 Can I Use a CPAP Machine with an Oxygen Concentrator?